|

 Just off The Square in the centre of town.

 times: Open to the public between 8.30am and 5pm (4pm in winter).
-Of course,
+The church

 tours of the church cannot take place during services.